Coronavirus - business support

-The Government published its COVID-19 recovery strategy on 11 May 2020.
+The Government published HM Government: OUR PLAN TO REBUILD: The UK Government’s COVID-19 recovery strategy .
 Further information and guidance from Government can also be found below:

-- Government guidance to get safely back to work
+- GOV.UK news story: New guidance launched to help get Brits safely back to work

-As our high streets, town and city centres begin to re-open, we’ve provided responses to some frequently asked questions, which can be found in the 'Social distancing in public places' area of our central advice page.
+As our high streets, town and city centres begin to re-open, we've provided responses to some frequently asked questions, which can be found in the 'Social distancing in public places' area of our central Coronavirus (COVID-19).

 The Government has published practical guidelines to make workplaces as safe as possible and to give people confidence to go back to work.
-These guidelines set out five key steps for businesses to implement as soon as it is practical:
+GOV.UK news story: New guidance launched to help get Brits safely back to work sets out five key steps for businesses to implement as soon as it is practical:

 - Work from home, if you can